Deivu/Kashima/README.md

-help --- Shows help about kashima as well as the commands for Kashima prefixset --- Kashima will change the prefix according on what you want~ afkset --- Kashima will set whether the AFK Module will be on/off in a server~ afk  --- Kashima will change the prefix according on what you want~ welcomeset --- Kashima will set whether if Teitoku want to turn the Welcome Module on/off in the server~ welcomech --- Kashima will set the Welcome Channel depending on what Teitoku wants.
-Has the default of #welcome channel~ welcomemsg ---Kashima will let Teitoku to Specify what would be the Welcome Message in the server ~ {user} will be the mention of the user joined ~ {guild} will be your Discord's Server name ~
+help --- Shows help about kashima as well as the commands for Kashima prefixset --- Kashima will change the prefix according on what you want~ afkset --- Kashima will set whether the AFK Module will be on/off in a server~ afk  --- Kashima will set you afk, Given the AFK module is enabled on the server~ welcomeset --- Kashima will set whether to turn the Welcome Module on/off in a server~ welcomech --- Kashima will set the Welcome Channel depending on what you want.
+Has the default of #welcome channel~ welcomemsg ---Kashima will let you specify what would be the Welcome Message in the server ~ {user} will be the mention of the user joined ~ {guild} will be your Discord's Server name ~
-Example : Hi {user} welcome to our {guild}, This is Kashima, gives you a warm welcome ~ modlogset --- Kashima will set whether if Teitoku want to turn the Mod-Log Module on/off in the server~ modlogch --- Kashima will set the mod-log channel depending on what Teitoku wants.
-Has the default of #kashima-logchannel~ ping --- Shows Kashima's Latency to the Discord Server, Message and API wise. about --- Shows what Kashima is made of.
+Example : Hi {user} welcome to our {guild}, This is Kashima, gives you a warm welcome ~ modlogset --- Kashima will set whether to turn the Mod-Log Module on/off in the server~ modlogch --- Kashima will set the mod-log channel depending on what you want.
+Has the default of #kashima-log channel~ ping --- Shows Kashima's Latency to the Discord Server, Message and API wise. about --- Shows what Kashima is made of.
 Her version, framework and owners status --- Shows some stats about Kashima, her uptime, server count and user count.